 - Any unused funds must be returned to RAILS upon completion of the grant.

 - RAILS will not assist in funding costs associated with items deemed non-essential to the project, including but not limited to food and gifts.

 - RAILS is authorized to promote the projects of all grant recipients through the RAILS website, social media, RAILS E-News, and other sources.
 Libraries are responsible for providing RAILS with information for publicity purposes.

 - Grant recipients are required to acknowledge RAILS financial support of their grant in any promotional activities.

 - Grant recipients must commit to making project products or outputs available for reuse under a Creative Commons license or otherwise freely available.

-- Grant recipients are required to participate in RAILS Member Update at an available RAILS videoconference location to give a brief overview of their project.
+- Grant recipients are required to participate in either a RAILS Member Update or a Sparks podcast event to give an overview of their project

 - Grant recipients will also be required to write a My Library Is… blog post, giving a brief overview of their project and the impact it had on diverse student audiences.